 2.2 Preservation Policies

-According to JISC Briefing Paper, “Digital Preservation is the series of actions and interventions required to ensure continued and reliable access to authentic digital objects for as long as they are deemed to be of value" (Pennock 2006).
+According to the JISC briefing paper Digital Preservation: Continued access to authentic digital assets, “Digital preservation is the series of actions and interventions required to ensure continued and reliable access to authentic digital objects for as long as they are deemed to be of value" (Pennock 2006).
+Preservation is the heart of a repository, and this heart is what often distinguishes an archive from other facilities that store data.

-Preservation, then, is the heart of a repository, and often it is what distinguishes a repository from other facilities that store data.
-A Digital Preservation Policy is a part of the preservation environment of the Data Repository.
-Its content includes the information about (i) an organizational framework in terms of the mission, selection and acquisition, access and use of data; (ii) potential challenges such as legal issues or the role technological progress; (iii) principles for the guidelines of the Data Preservation like the main strategy, principles in terms of standards and co‐operation, well‐documented and traceable processes, transparency and trustworthiness and technical infrastructure; (iv) roles and responsibilities for the different types of work that Data Preservation requires and potential coordination between teams (following C. Links to examples - Digital Preservation Policy in GESIS, Schumann 2013).
+A digital preservation policy is a part of the preservation environment of the data archive.
+Its content includes the information about (i) an organizational framework in terms of the mission, selection and acquisition, access and use of data; (ii) potential challenges such as legal issues or the role of technological progress; (iii) principles for the guidelines of the data preservation like the main strategy, principles in terms of standards and co‐operation, well‐documented and traceable processes, transparency and trustworthiness and technical infrastructure; (iv) roles and responsibilities for the different types of work that data preservation requires and potential coordination between teams.
+Several examples of presentation policies can be found below ("Links to examples").

 Preservation paths will be described in the policy, and the archivist as well as the researcher will need to follow the rules.

-Preservation Policies should be in line with the core mission of the organization as well as the legal framework in order to ensure permanent accessibility to archives' holdings or secure access to specific datasets (sensitive data, data under embargo period, etc.).
-Repositories need to determine the scope of preservation actions by identifying the collections to be preserved, their significance and the desired preservation period: how, for how long, and under which specific access conditions/restrictions.
+Preservation policies should be in line with the core mission of the organization as well as the legal framework in order to ensure permanent accessibility to archives' holdings or secure access to specific datasets (sensitive data, data under embargo period, etc.).
+Archives need to determine the scope of preservation actions by identifying the collections to be preserved, their significance and the desired preservation period: how, for how long, and under which specific access conditions/restrictions.

 Resilient preservation makes an archive trustworthy towards designated communities of users, data providers, funding institutions and policy makers.